 A remote storage specified as a target location for backup files may be unavailable at the time when the backup job must start.
-In this case, Veeam Agent for Microsoft Windows cannot create a regular restore point upon the defined schedule.
+In this case, Veeam Agent cannot create a regular restore point upon the defined schedule.
 As a result, the backup chain on the remote storage will not contain a sequence of restore points that precisely complies with the backup schedule.

-To overcome this limitation, Veeam Agent for Microsoft Windows offers the concept of the backup cache.
+To overcome this limitation, Veeam Agent offers the concept of the backup cache.
 The backup cache is a temporary local storage in which Veeam Agent creates backup files in case the backed-up data cannot be transferred to a remote location.
 When the target location becomes available, Veeam Agent uploads backup files from the backup cache to the remote storage, adding regular restore points to the backup chain.